-Funds cannot be disbursed until there is a fully-executed grant agreement between the State and grantee and satisfactory site control, including operations and maintenance agreement, has been secured.
+Funds cannot be disbursed until there is a fully-executed Grant Agreement between the State and the Grantee and satisfactory site control, including operations and maintenance agreement, has been secured.
 Funds for construction/implementation cannot be disbursed until CEQA / NEPA (if applicable) is completed and funding signage is installed.

-Development Projects
+Development projects

-- Payments are made on a reimbursement basis (i.e., the Grantee pays for services, products or supplies, submits invoices and proof of payment and is then reimbursed by the State).
-It generally takes 4-6 weeks to receive payment once a complete payment request is submitted. - Ten percent (10%) of the amounts submitted for reimbursement may be withheld and issued as a final payment upon project completion.
+- Payments are made on a reimbursement basis (i.e., the grantee pays for services, products or supplies, submits invoices and proof of payment and is then reimbursed by the State).
+It generally takes 4-6 weeks to receive payment once a complete Payment Request is submitted. - Ten percent (10%) of the amounts submitted for reimbursement may be withheld and issued as a final payment upon project completion.

-Acquisition Projects
+Acquisition projects

 - State-approved purchase price, together with eligible acquisition costs, may be advanced into an escrow account within 60 days of close of escrow.
-All disbursements may be subject to a ten percent (10%) retention, withheld at the sole discretion of the State. - The remainder of the grant, if any, shall be available on a reimbursable basis for other eligible project costs.
+All disbursements may be subject to a ten percent (10%) retention, withheld at the sole discretion of the State. - The remainder of the Grant, if any, shall be available on a reimbursable basis for other eligible project costs.